Limonadovy-joe/api-calls/README.md

 **Imperative Query Fetching:** </br>
 - The useQuery hook is strictly declarative.
 - This is the behavior you most often want, but there might be a time when you want to **trigger a query imperatively**.
 For example, you might want to perform a search, grab the top result, and immediately trigger a navigation to the relevant page using React Router's navigate function without displaying results.

+### Manual Query Invalidation
+- React Query will only ever **refetch a query if it is stale**, but by default all queries are stale once their results come back.
+Queries with the **staleTime option will remain fresh until the staleTime has passed.**
+- There are three things which will cause React Query to automatically refetch any stale queries: Any time a component that has the useQuery hook mounts, whenever the user focuses the browser window, or whenever the network goes offline and then comes back online.

+However, there are times you might know for a fact that the data has changed and should be updated.

+**Invalidating Queries:** </br>
+- Most of the time, we just want to mark queries as stale and let React Query handle the refetching itself.

+**Refetching vs Invalidating:** </br>
+- **queryClient.refetchQueries** will force any queries that match the provided query key to refetch.
+This includes active, inactive, fresh, and stale queries.
+Yes, even those inactive queries that are just sitting in the cache not doing anything will be refetched.
+- **queryClient.invalidateQueries**, on the other hand, will only mark any fresh queries as stale, which automatically triggers a refetch.
+However, since React Query will never automatically refetch inactive queries, queryClient.invalidateQueries results in fewer queries refetching, which means less network traffic.